mabrobotics/MD80-x-CANdle-Documentation/CANopen/setting_up_new_motor.md

 Remember to save all modified parameters.
 See the **Saving and Calibrating** section for details.
 ```

-## Setting Up an External Encoder
+## Setting Up an Auxiliary Encoder

-The configuration of an external (output) encoder must be performed **after** all motor parameters have been set and verified.
+The configuration of an external (auxiliary) encoder must be performed **after** all motor parameters have been set and verified.
 The following registers define the encoder type, calibration behavior, and operational mode:

-- **0x2005:1 — Output Encoder Type**
+- **0x200A:1 — Auxiliary Encoder Type**
   Refer to the *Output Encoder* section for supported encoder types and detailed descriptions.

-- **0x2005:2 — Calibration Mode**
+- **0x200A:2 — Calibration Mode**
   Refer to the *Output Encoder Calibration* section for available calibration procedures.

 - **0x2005:3 — Mode**